 With the Christmas season now approaching I recommend that you keep it simple and cherish the days with family as much as possible.
 Or if not, then a phone call will do.
 And keep the hope of eternal life, and one day we will see our loved ones again.
 Regrets no longer unsaid, but said.

 Thank you for reading and allowing me to share my life with you on such a personal level.
-Pass this blog on to other readers if you are able to.
+Pass this blog on to other readers, and to anyone who needs to connect with loved ones.